 Program to be Provided

-The Board shall provide a professional development (PD) program that meets the goals established in KRS 158.6451 and in the local needs assessment.
+The Board shall provide a high quality, personalized, and evidence based professional development (PD) program that meets the goals established in KRS 158.6451, the Every Student Succeeds Act (ESSA), and in the local needs assessment.
 At the direction of the Superintendent or designee and in conjunction with each school, the PD coordinator shall facilitate the development and implementation of this program for all certified employees.
 Programs may also include classified staff and parent members of school councils and committees.

-The PD program for the District and each school shall be incorporated into the school/District improvement plan.
+The PD program for the District and each school shall be incorporated into the Comprehensive School/District Improvement Plan.
 Prior to the implementation of the program, the school PD plan shall be made public, and the District PD plan shall be posted to the District web site as part of the improvement plan.

 The program shall be based on a Board-approved PD plan for the District, which is designed;